 I don't use computers or the internet.
 Why should I care about broadband?
 Even if you don't use the internet yourself there's a compelling reason to support the plan and that's home value.
 Many of our residents have already encountered difficulty selling or renting their homes because fewer and fewer people are willing to move to an area that lacks adequate internet service.
 When it's time to sell your home you'll possibly receive up to20% less if high-speed internet isn’t available.
 (Source: The Guardian [New York] 1 Mar.
 2014: "Fast broadband now considered vital by increasing numbers of homebuyers."
 Online.
 Estimate confirmed by professional local realtors at Jones Realty, Amherst, Massachusetts.)
 Read an article in the Greenfield Recorder here about how the lack of internet is affecting our area.

 How Soon Will I Have Broadband?
 A project of this scope requires many complex decisions and financial arrangements, as well as the involvement of private and public entities all working together.
 We know how critical internet is to our town and are doing everything we can to move the project forward expediently.
-Our goal is to start lighting up homes in mid 2018 with project completion in Spring 2019.
+Our goal is to start lighting up homes in late 2018 with project completion in Spring 2019.

 Why is this taking so long?
 We’ve received this question more than a few times!
 The answer is cost and the complications of state government.
 After the state legislature passed the $50 million IT Bond bill the governor’s office went through a change in leadership.
 The new administration had different ideas about how the Last Mile Grant should be administered.
 The changes and indecision have meant that no new broadband builds were started in the state of Massachusetts from 2014 - 2017.
 Shutesbury and all other underserved were left waiting.